(Disclosure: Some of the links below may be affiliate links)

 The book is cut into several parts.
 The first part is about happiness itself.

-First of all, it is important to define happiness.
+First of all, it is essential to define happiness.
 And actually, it is already a complicated subject.
 There is no single definition of happiness.
-Each person should have its own definition of happiness.
-You can start with your own current definition and improve it with what you learn from this book.
+Each person should have its definition of happiness.
+You can start with your current definition and improve it with what you learn from this book.

 The book goes into great lengths as to what are the different definitions of happiness.
 They are explaining the possible views of some people.
-Like for some people, affluence holds the key to happiness.
+For some people, affluence holds the key to happiness.
 It is one of the philosophy to be happy.
 The book explains several of these philosophies.
 However, it also shows the issues with most of these philosophies.
-For instance, the quest for affluence and happiness often leads to bad behavior such as overspending.
+For instance, the quest for affluence and happiness often leads to bad behavior, such as overspending.

 For most people, happiness has to come with an event.
 They have an if-then idea of happiness.
 For instance, if they were richer, they would be happier.
 But once they get the money, they realize they are not any happier.
 And they add another if-then condition to their quest to happiness.

 The second part of the book is trying to define happiness.
-As we said earlier, it is actually very difficult to truly define happiness.
+As we said earlier, it is challenging to truly define happiness.
 However, we can analyze the habits of happy people to try to derive a loose definition of happiness.

 For this, the book list nine common qualities of happy people.
 For instance, they enjoy simple things more.
 And they invest in their overall wellness.
 I thought this was very interesting to read about.
-For each of these nine qualities, the book goes into details as to what exactly these happy people do differently than unhappy people.
+For each of these nine qualities, the book goes into detail as to what precisely these happy people do differently than unhappy people.

 I think it is a great way to define happiness.
-By showing what happy people are doing rather than trying to define a pedantic definition of happiness, the book is doing a nice explanation.
+By showing what happy people are doing rather than trying to establish a precise definition of happiness, the book is doing a nice explanation.

 The next chapter is the antithesis of the previous one: Habits of unhappy people.

-Mostly, what is very important to remember is that unhappy people generally expect happiness to simply happen to them.
+Mostly, what is very important to remember is that unhappy people generally expect happiness to happen to them.
 They think it is an event that will eventually come.
 On the other hand, happy people are making it a goal to be happy every day.
-This is a very significant difference that is explained in details throughout the book.
+This difference is very significant that is explained in detail throughout the book.

 Finally, the next chapter is about practical guidelines and tips about how to get happier.

 Now, this chapter is not a definitive guide to happiness.
 Such a thing simply does not exist.
-However, there are some things that can be learned from happy people and can be replicated.
+However, some things can be learned from happy people and can be replicated.

-Of course, acquiring this happiness state of mind is not something that can be achieved in a single day or even a single year.
+Of course, acquiring this happy state of mind is not something that can be achieved in a single day or even a single year.
 Your mind needs to be trained in another way of seeing life.
-This is not trivial.
+Doing so is not trivial.

-This chapter is really full of good pieces of advice.
-For instance, you should have a plan of where you want your life to be and you should live your days according to this plan.
-It is important to have a purpose in life.
+This chapter is full of useful pieces of advice.
+For instance, you should have a plan of where you want your life to be, and you should live your days according to this plan.
+It is essential to have a purpose in life.

 Happy people are tidying their home and avoid having too many clutter.
 Another interesting advice is to get rid of bad influences.
 If some of your relationships are simply toxic for you, there is no reason to pollute your life.
 You are doing yourself, and probably the other as well, a service by stopping some of your relationships.